ICE Seizures for Forfeiture

 SEACATS Forfeiture Database – Along with U.S. Customs and Border Protection (CBP), ICE tracks seized property through the Seized Assets and Case Tracking System (SEACATS).

-ICE ACCESS – The ICE Agreements of Cooperation in Communities to Enhance Safety and Security (ACCESS) gives law enforcement agencies the chance to work with ICE by coordinating different services and programs.
-The ACCESS program provides information on the Delegation of Immigration Authority—287(g) program.
+ICE ACCESS – The ICE Agreements of Cooperation in Communities to Enhance Safety and Security (ACCESS) give law enforcement agencies the chance to work with ICE by coordinating different services and programs.
+The ACCESS program also provides information on the Delegation of Immigration Authority—287(g) program.